|Lat/Lon:||45.86287°N / 6.95092°E|

-Dent du Géant or Dente del Gigante in italian - meaning Giant's Tooth - is a magnificent spire located in the Northern part of the Massif of Mont Blanc, near the border between Italy and France, but entirely in French territory.
+Dent du Géant in French - or Dente del Gigante in Italian, meaning Giant's Tooth - is a magnificent spire located in the Northern part of the Massif of Mont Blanc, near the border between Italy and France, but entirely in French territory, and strongly attracting the attention of climbers.
 It is situated between Colle del Gigante 3359 m and the Grandes Jorasses 4206 m, on the ridge running from the summit of Mont Blanc to Mont Dolent.
 The Northern wall is close to the Giant Glacier, one of the branches of Mer de Glace, while the Southern one dominates the Val Ferret.
-Dent du Géant rises like a huge canine from the "Gengiva" - meaning Gum - a socket of snow and rock culminating with a white snow cap overlooking the Glacier du Geant.
+As its name says, Dent du Géant rises like a huge canine tooth from the "Gengiva" - meaning Gum - a socket of snow and rock culminating with a white snow cap and overlooking the Glacier du Geant.
 The profile of this superb rocky spire is very famous and it is one of the Mont Blanc Group icons, being visible from everywhere in the central part of the massif.
-The Dente del Gigante overcomes the magical 4,000 meters of altitude and this fact, together with the great beauty of the shapes and the charming alpine setting, makes it a particularly coveted goal for mountaineers, however it should not be underestimated.
+The Dente del Gigante overcomes the magical 4,000 meters of altitude and this fact, together with the great beauty of its shapes and the charming alpine setting, makes it a destination particularly coveted by climbers, however it should not be underestimated.
 Check here the complete list of the 82 alpine Fourthousanders and the 46 minor summits: Club4000.

 Approach from Courmayeur